 We work with our clients on mergers, acquisitions, divestitures, and alliances

-Strategy& provides its clients with a unique blend of strategic perspective and execution insights.
+PwC’s Strategy& provides its clients with a unique blend of strategic perspective and execution insights.
 Our broad range of capabilities is particularly relevant for deals.
-Together with PwC, Strategy& brings to the table an integrated advisory team that can draw on the experience, skills, and thought leadership of more than 15,000 professionals located on six continents.
+Strategy& brings to the table an integrated advisory team that can draw on the experience, skills, and thought leadership of more than 15,000 professionals located on six continents.
 We provide a better deal outcome and a more robust process that helps clients transform their business through deals that realize strategic goals, capture value, and deliver to shareholders.

 Gerald Adolph and Paul Leinwand in conversation: What role do capabilities play in successful mergers and acquisitions?